 We at BCC want to capitalize on this success by empowering the nationals to reach their full potential.
 Blessing the Children Development Organization is a non-government organization, fully licensed by the Ethiopian government that is staffed only with Ethiopians.
 If our God has enough confidence in their abilities to grow and disciple His church, then BCC should have confidence as we assist them in looking after their widows and orphans.
 If the western church can assist them in this duty, they are then able to spend their limited resources to grow their church.

 It is common for Ethiopian families to bring in other children, usually nieces or nephews, sometimes strangers children.
 BCDO, with the help of BCC, is using this normal culturally accepted practice, to support these families and children.
-These orphaned children or disadvantaged families can come to our partnering churches and be supported from the local church.
-In so doing, families remain intact, the church grows, orphans are cared for by local church foster homes, keeping everyone engaged in their own culture and language.
+These orphaned children or disadvantaged families can come to our partnering churches and be supported by the local church.
+In so doing, families remain intact, the church grows, orphans are cared for, keeping everyone engaged in their own culture and language.